Rags-Mishra/Rags-Mishra/README.md

 <h2>🤓 About Me</h2>

-- I am a 20 year old tech enthusiast. 🤠
+- I am a 21 year old tech enthusiast. 🤠
-- I am a Computer Science graduate from Indraprastha College for Women, DU. 🏫 👨‍🎓
+- I am a Computer Science graduate from Indraprastha College for Women, DU. 🏫
+- I am currently pursuing Masters in Computational Science and Applications from Banaras Hindu University. 👨‍🎓
 - I have a keen interest in Web and Android Development. 💻 📱
 - I love developing user interfaces. 🍀
 - I am fun loving, creative, enthusiastic and lovely person.
 (Believe me 😉)